sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 You can either re-upload a CSV containing your new custom fields.
 You can also manually edit the custom fields for an individual contact by navigating to your Contacts page in Marketing Campaigns, searching for and selecting the contact that you want to update, and scrolling down to the **Custom Fields** tab.
 Finally, click **Edit** to begin updating your contact's custom fields.

 {% anchor h3 %}
-How do I updating an existing contact list?
+How do I update an existing contact list?
 {% endanchor %}

 You can either upload a CSV of contacts to an existing list or you can manually add contacts to a list.